201853910/VMwareWorkstation/Vmware-Workstation_For_Linux.md

-**Starting from version 17.5.2, VMware Workstation Pro is available for free to personal users.
-For detailed information, Please [Click Here](https://blogs.vmware.com/workstation/2024/05/vmware-workstation-pro-now-available-free-for-personal-use.html)**
+**Starting from May 14, 2024, version 17.5.2, VMware Workstation Pro is available for free to personal users.
+For detailed information, Please [Click Here](https://blogs.vmware.com/cloud-foundation/2024/05/14/vmware-desktop-hypervisor-pro-apps-now-available-for-personal-use/)**
-**Starting from November 11, 2024, VMware Workstation Pro is available for free to all users.
+**Starting from November 11, 2024, version ?, VMware Workstation Pro is available for free to all users.
 For details information, Please [Click Here](https://blogs.vmware.com/cloud-foundation/2024/11/11/vmware-fusion-and-workstation-are-now-free-for-all-users/)**
 <hr>

 VmwareWorkstation for Linux.